awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-schedule-firmware-update.md

     --id 1352172b-0602-4b40-896f-54da9ed16b57
 ```

-Following shows the output of the command\.
+The following shows the output of the command\.

 ```
 {